-The following information was reviewed January 2021 by the Scleroderma Foundation's Medical & Scientific Advisory Board Leadership Committee*
+The following information was updated April 29, 2021, by the Scleroderma Foundation's Medical & Scientific Advisory Board Leadership Committee*

 The COVID-19 pandemic is from the SARS-CoV-2 virus and thus far is responsible for more than 75.2 million cases and 1.67 million deaths worldwide, with 17.3 million cases and 311,000 deaths in the USA (as of Dec 18, 2020).
 The numbers are rising.
 COVID-19 is now the leading cause of death in the USA.

 Recommendations about receiving COVID-19 vaccinations may be changing as we learn more.
 These questions and answers are only a guide and should not replace discussion with your health care provider.

-The two vaccines to be approved in North America are the Pfizer and the Moderna vaccinations and other vaccines are available in different parts of the world the vaccination will be in a series of two injections provided either three weeks (Pfizer) or 28 days (Moderna) apart.
+The three vaccines approved in North America are the Pfizer, Moderna, and Johnson & Johnson vaccinations.
+Other vaccines are available in different parts of the world.
+The Pfizer and Moderna vaccination will be in a series of two injections provided either three weeks (Pfizer) or 28 days (Moderna) apart.
 The Johnson & Johnson vaccine is a single dose.